 - This is also the primary gameplay mechanic of the Narikiri Dungeon series, where donning the costumes of different classes, monsters, or Tales characters turns you into them and allows the use of the appropriate abilities.

-- Discord inflicted this upon Ink City when he crashed their Halloween party.
-This included several residents temporarily transforming into each other thanks to their costume choices, like Rigby becoming Trevor, and Yakko becoming his own player.
+- Ink City: Discord inflicts this upon the characters when he crashes their Halloween party.
+This includes several residents temporarily transforming into each other thanks to their costume choices, like Rigby becoming Trevor, and Yakko becoming his own player.

-- In The Simpsons "Treehouse of Horror XVI" third segment, "I've Grown a Costume on Your Face," a witch curses the town by making them become their costumes, except for Hans Moleman who got turned into a mole despite not wearing a costume.
+- In the third segment of "Treehouse of Horror XVI", "I've Grown a Costume To Your Face," a witch curses everyone in town by making them become their costumes, except for Hans Moleman who got turned into a mole despite not wearing a costume.

 - One of the Halloween comics had this happen in messy fashion when Rod and Todd Flanders became possessed by demons, including a lethal How Do I Shot Web? when Comic Book Guy, dressed as Superman, tries to test out his X-ray vision on stuff in his pocket and sets his eyes to heat vision instead.

-- The TV special Witch's Night Out (1978) has a witch turn two kids and their babysitter into the monsters they're costumed as.
+- Witchs Night Out (1978) has a witch turn two kids and their babysitter into the monsters they're costumed as.
 When the adults find out and turn on her, she explains that the point of Halloween is to try out different personas and imagine your potential.
 The adults happily start calling out requests for one-night transformations themselves.